ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpconsole.md

 ![image](images/ibpconsole/0250_CreateOrg1MSP.png)

 **Step 5.7:** You should now see the definition for your new MSP listed on your screen.
-Scroll up and click the **Nodes** icon in the icon palette on your left- it is the topmost icon on this pallet, and you will be ready to proceed to the next section:
+Scroll up and click the **Nodes** icon in the icon palette on your left- it is the topmost icon on this palette, and you will be ready to proceed to the next section:

 ![image](images/ibpconsole/0260_CreateOrg1MSPFinished.png)